Koromix/rygel/src/tytools/README.md

 TyUploader  | Qt GUI (static)           | Simple firmware / sketch uploader tycmd       | Command-line<br>_No Qt !_ | Command-line tool to manage Teensy boards

-Download the [latest release from GitHub](https://github.com/Koromix/tytools/releases).
-You can find [development builds on koromix.dev](https://koromix.dev/files/tytools/).

 All the code related to these programs is under **public domain**, you can do whatever you want with it.
 See the LICENSE file or [unlicense.org](https://unlicense.org/) for more information.

 # Install

 ## Windows

-Download ready-to-use binaries from the release section of the [dedicated repository](https://github.com/Koromix/tytools/releases).
+Download ready-to-use binaries here: https://download.koromix.dev/windows/

 ## macOS

-Download ready-to-use binaries from the release section of the [dedicated repository](https://github.com/Koromix/tytools/releases).
+Download ready-to-use binaries here: https://download.koromix.dev/macos/

 ## Linux (Debian)